w3c/wcag3/guidelines/groups/text-and-wording/text-appearance/blocks-of-text-readable-enhanced.md

 The default/authored presentation of :term[blocks of text] meets the corresponding values for the :term[content]'s language, or, if the language is not listed in the table, of the language listed with the most similar orthography.

 :::ednote
-The metrics in the following table are still needs additional research; the current content is an example.
+The metrics in the following table still need additional research; the current content is an example.
 If you are aware of research in this area, please email public-agwg-comments@w3.org.
 :::

 <table class="data">